Code4TheKing/online-directory-app/README.md

 3. Install Docker
 4. Run `docker-compose down && docker-compose up --build -d`.
 All code changes should hot reload (except changes to `local.env` or `package.json` - rebuild to activate them).
 5. Access the app at `http://localhost:3000`.
 You will need a user in the dev Auth0 setup to login to the app.
+6. Access the backend at `http://localhost:4000`
+7. Access Mongo Express (MongoDB viewer) at `http://localhost:8081`

 ## Deploy
 - All pull requests automatically build a preview version to the dev Netlify app instance (`https://deploy-preview-*--tbl-directory.netlify.app`)